Loose Amenities Association

 Pavilion & Playing Field – Meets approximately four times a year.

-Planning – Meets at least twice every month (if applications have been received).
+Planning – Meets every two weeks (meetings dependant on applications having been received).

 Loose Valley Conservation Area Partnership